 - Do a little research to find any statements published by the organization or senior personnel on what they prioritize

-Test on Real Devices
+3. Test on Real Devices

-Remember that emulators and simulators cannot provide real-world conditions for comprehensive software tests.
-Without real devices, it is not possible to monitor how a website or app fares in line with geolocation testing, low battery life, incoming calls, and multiple other features.
+- Without a Real Device Cloud like BrowserStack, monitoring how a website or app fares is impossible in line with geolocation testing, low battery life, incoming calls, and multiple other features.

-Use multiple essential features – geolocation testing, accessibility testing, testing in dev environments, real-time debugging, and more – to ferret out any bugs and ensure users do not find them in the real world.
+Use multiple essential features – geolocation testing, dark mode, offline mode, accessibility testing, testing in dev environments, real-time debugging, and more – to ferret out any bugs and ensure users do not find them in the real world.

-Pay attention to the test environment
+4. Pay attention to the Test Environment

 Usually, testers have some time to prepare scenarios, determine timelines, and establish procedures.
 This time should also include an evaluation of the test infrastructure AKA the test environment.
 This is because flaws in the environment will cause unnecessary and entirely avoidable delays in generating test results.
-It can also lead to the emergence of bugs that aren’t actually caused by the software itself.
+It can also lead to the emergence of bugs that aren’t caused by the software itself.

 Read More: Test Environment: A Beginner’s Guide

 Imagine the plight of a tester who finds and files a bug, but when the developer examines it, no issues can be found in the code.
-So, while the dev is googling “how to find bugs in code” in utter frustration, the test cannot progress, because the apparent “bug” cannot be fixed.
+So, while the dev is googling “how to find bugs in code” in utter frustration, the test cannot progress because the apparent “bug” cannot be fixed.

-Take the time to stabilize the test infrastructure as it goes a long way in preventing these woes.
+- Take the time to stabilize the test infrastructure, as it goes a long way in preventing these woes.

-Use the Pareto Principle
+5. Use the Pareto Principle

-The Pareto Principle states that 20% of efforts generate 80% results and that 80% of efforts outside the necessary 20% bring much lower results.
+The Pareto Principle states that 20% of efforts generate 80% results and that 80% of steps outside the necessary 20% bring much lower results.
 The principle was put forth by Vilfredo Pareto, an Italian economist who concluded that 80% of all Italian property belonged to 20% of the population.
 He also suggested that this statistic can be applied to multiple other areas.